pulumi/examples/aws-go-lambda/README.md

 	# "FOO"
 	```

 6. From there, feel free to experiment.
-Simply making edits, rebuilding your handler, and running `pulumi up` will update your lambda.
+Simply making edits, rebuilding your handler, and running `pulumi up` will update your function.

 7. Afterwards, destroy your stack and remove it: